RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 <img src="/assets/AtelierTransitionBayes.markdown_strict_files/figure-markdown_strict/unnamed-chunk-21-1.png" width="768" />

-## The lesson of *prior* distributions
+## The lesson of prior distributions

-The thing to remember from this discussion about *prior* distributions is therefore that they are a way of being transparent about your assumptions.
+The thing to remember from this discussion about prior distributions is therefore that they are a way of being transparent about your assumptions.
 To define what you know about the phenomenon before you start.
 It is not a way to "cheat" or manipulate the results.
 The Bayesian process of parameter estimation is designed specifically to update knowledge based on new data.
 It is made to let your data speak for themselves.

-## Do my *priors* make sense?
+## Do my priors make sense?

-One important thing to ask yourself when applying *prior* distributions to our models is: do these distributions make sense for understanding the phenomenon under study?
-We are not talking here about using the project data to calculate *prior* distributions in advance, that would be very dangerous: a serious form of overfitting.
+One important thing to ask yourself when applying prior distributions to our models is: do these distributions make sense for understanding the phenomenon under study?
+We are not talking here about using the project data to calculate prior distributions in advance, that would be very dangerous: a serious form of overfitting.

-However, we must absolutely take a look at the relationships that are implicit in our *priors*.
+However, we must absolutely take a look at the relationships that are implicit in our priors.
 We must ask ourselves: is it realistic or not that we would observe such relationships?
 The more complex your models become, the more it can become impossible to mentally manage this type of question.
 This is why it is usually recommended to perform a **prior predictive check**.
-The principle of this technique is to sample data, not from the posterior distribution, but directly from the *prior* distribution.
+The principle of this technique is to sample data, not from the posterior distribution, but directly from the prior distribution.

 In `rstanarm`, we can achieve this directly by fitting our model with an additional argument: